rpgreview/papersandpaychecks/cow-orkers.md

 **Divinations**

 See the "Augury" perk, *Papers & Paychecks* main rulebook.
 Instead of through careful planning and research the ability to predict critical issues is due to prayer and meditation.
+Each use of Diviniation costs 1 Mental Bruise.

 **Doolittle**